-Comments/Context: One of our most incisive political artists, Martha Rosler has worked for over 50 years across media—including photomontage, film, video, installation art, and critical writing—to expose societal inequities and abuses of power.
-To this project she has brought an ethos shaped by the feminist movement of the 1970s, a belief in the power of art to inspire action, and a leavening of humor.
+Comments/Context: One of our most incisive political artists, Martha Rosler has worked for more than 50 years across media—including photomontage, film, video, installation art, and critical writing—to expose societal inequities and abuses of power.
+To this project she has brought an ethos shaped by the feminist movement of the 1970s and a belief in the power of art to inspire action, both leavened of humor.

-Curated by Darsie Alexander, the Jewish Museum’s Susan and Elihu Rose Chief Curator, with Shira Backer, Leon Levy Assistant Curator, in collaboration with the artist, and her studio, this selection of works from 1966 to the present traces the enduring themes, concerns, and approaches that have characterized Rosler’s work from the beginning of her career.
+This selection of works from 1966 to the present—curated by Darsie Alexander, the Jewish Museum’s Susan and Elihu Rose Chief Curator, with Shira Backer, Leon Levy Assistant Curator, in collaboration with the artist, and her studio—traces the enduring themes, concerns, and approaches that have characterized Rosler’s work from the beginning of her career.
 What emerges is an artist who refuses to generalize, mythologize, or aestheticize, but sticks to telling details, hard facts, and commonplace images to expose what Rosler, in a recent conversation with Molly Nesbit has called “roles and procedures that have become naturalized or normalized.”

 This is not to say that Rosler does not mediate the data she gathers from books, the mass media, and her own experience.
-In some cases, she interrupts and reframes information taken for granted or passively consumed, as in “House Beautiful: Bringing the War Home” (c.
-1967–72), a series of photomontages made between 1968 and 1972 in which the artist inserted gruesome news photographs of the Vietnam War into images of upscale interiors clipped from the pages of women’s magazines like House Beautiful.
+In some cases, she interrupts and reframes information taken for granted or passively consumed, as in “House Beautiful: Bringing the War Home” (ca. 1967–72), a series of photomontages made between 1968 and 1972 in which the artist inserted gruesome news photographs of the Vietnam War into images of upscale interiors clipped from the pages of women’s magazines.
 In one, a Vietnamese man carries a wounded child across a living room’s white shag rug; in another, G.I.s stalk an immaculate kitchen.

-Underscoring the reality of the war and its human cost (copies were originally meant to be handed out as flyers at demonstrations) the works also trouble the difference between domestic and military systems of power and control.
+Underscoring the reality of the war and its human cost (copies were originally meant to be handed out as flyers at demonstrations), the works also draw a comparison between domestic and military systems of power and control.
 Made at the beginning of the second-wave feminist movement, they suggest that these quiet, middle-class homes are war zones of a different kind.
 Rosler revisited the technique in the 2000s, in response to the American wars in Afghanistan and Iraq, and these photomontages—as relevant then as they were 20 years earlier, and still relevant today—are also on view.

 By the mid-1970s, Rosler had shifted from Pop- and Dada-inflected collage to conceptual, installation, and video art.
-She continued, however, challenge the assumption that social structures and systems might be impervious to change through resistance or struggle.
-The Bowery in two inadequate descriptive systems (1974), a grid of photographs of shabby storefronts and bottle-littered streets, interspersed with texts listing various words for “drunk,” takes on how seemingly objective documentary photographs can actually reinforce certain stereotypes.
-Flower Fields (Color Field), 1974, a short color film of ranks of flower fields in California zooms in on the stooped bodies of farm laborers then backs away, turning the fields once again into an abstraction
+She continued, however, to challenge the assumption that social structures and systems might be impervious to change through resistance or struggle.
+The Bowery in two inadequate descriptive systems (1974), a grid of photographs of shabby storefronts and bottle-littered streets, interspersed with texts listing various words for “drunk” (“lit,” “squiffy,” “pie-eyed,” and so on) takes on how seemingly objective documentary photographs can actually reinforce certain stereotypes.
+Flower Fields (Color Field), 1974, a short color film of ranks of flower fields in California zooms in on the stooped bodies of farm laborers, then backs away, turning the fields into an abstraction.

-Food, as an entry into the quotidian and domestic spaces in which roles and prejudices are normalized, is a frequent subject in Rosler’s work, including intwo installation pieces, presented side-by-side in a large gallery.
-One, A Gourmet Experience (1974), features a large, fully set banquet table accompanied cooking videos and photographs of starving children.
-The other, Objects with No Titles (1973/2018), is a collection of restrictive garments such as girdles and bras stuffed to bursting with polyester batting—a riposte to nearby advertising images of impossibly svelte models posing in lingere.
+Food, as an entry into the quotidian and domestic spaces in which societal roles are enacted, is a frequent subject in Rosler’s work, as it is in two installation pieces, presented side-by-side in a large gallery.
+One, A Gourmet Experience (1974), features a large, fully set banquet table accompanied by cooking videos and photographs of starving children.
+The other, Objects with No Titles (1973/2018), is a collection of restrictive garments such as girdles and bras stuffed to bursting with polyester batting—a riposte to nearby advertising images of impossibly svelte models posing in lingerie.
 More successful though, is a smaller and simpler work hanging nearby: a novel in postcards in which an unidentified woman talks about trying to impress her husband’s friends with her cooking—a narrative that exposes both her insecurity and her class attitudes.

 Taking as their topic more subtle systems of control, Rosler’s photographs of the 1990s explore what public spaces can reveal about power and persuasion in post-capitalist society.
-“In the Place of the Public: Airport Series” (1983–ongoing) a series of photographs of airport interiors accompanied by snippets of text, is the strongest of the photo series here, both conceptually and artistically.
+“In the Place of the Public: Airport Series” (1983–ongoing) a series of photographs of airport interiors accompanied by snippets of text, is the strongest, both conceptually and formally, of the works from this period.
 While reflecting subtle ways airports control the movements of those who pass through them, the pictures also eerily anticipate the Web’s monitoring of its visitors and manipulation of their movements.

-As the unthinkable becomes increasingly normalized, Rosler’s work has never seemed more timely or more necessary.
+In our present political and cultural moment, Rosler’s work has never seemed more timely or necessary.
 For half a century, this artist has used her body, her craft, and her formidable intellect to expose the workings of mass media’s seductions, society’s collective delusions, and ideology’s obfuscations.
-But in this last gallery—even as she bombards us with the writings of others—she for once seems lost for words.
+But in this last gallery—even as she bombards us with the writings of others—she seem, for once, lost for words.